-Salvadore Dali made Le Meurice in Paris his home and Oscar Wilde called the Cadogan his home, until he, the homosexual, had to flee England from the guardians of morality.
-He moved to Paris, where he died, in a hotel, of course.
+Salvadore Dali made Le Meurice in Paris his home and Oscar Wilde called London's Cadogan his home, until he, the homosexual, had to flee England from the guardians of morality.
+He moved to Paris, where he died, at L'Hôtel.
 His last words, at least attributed, were: ‘I hate this wallpaper.
 One of us has to go.’

 Charges and Reservations